nzhuk3/Carousel/Readme.md

 - Customizable Constraints: The carousel and blob animations are customizable through passed constraints, making it flexible for different use cases.

 ### Classes
-#### 1. Blob
+#### 1. CursorBlob
-The Blob class manages the animated element within the carousel.
+The CursorBlob class manages the animated element within the carousel.
 It handles all animation-related functionalities, including movement, scaling, and rotation based on mouse interactions.

 ##### Constructor Parameters

-- **blob**: The DOM element representing the blob.
+- **cursorBlob**:(Element): The DOM element that represents the animated blob.
 - **constraints**: An object specifying the vertical and horizontal limits within which the blob can animate.
+- **moveSpeed** (Number, optional): The speed at which the blob follows the cursor.
+Default is 0.2.
+- **scaleSpeed** (Number, optional): The speed at which the blob scales.
+Default is 0.2.
+- **rotateSpeed** (Number, optional): The speed at which the blob rotates.
+Default is 0.2.

 ##### Methods
 - **init()**: Initializes the blob's event listeners and starts the animation.